thinktecture/relayserver/Documentation/en/relayserver.md

   * The EF model was extended with more accurate information and new indices.
   * If an On-Premises target sets an invalid value for the expires header, there won't be an error anymopre.
   * Logging of sensitive data is now configurable and enabled by default.
+  * Now all information required for manual acknowledgment is provided for easier handling.

 ## Version 2.2.1